 2.)
 They prey on insects and other small invertebrates.

 3.)
-Their predators are larger amphibians, reptiles, bats, and humans; destroying there habitat due to logging and clear cutting.
+Their predators are larger amphibians, reptiles, bats, and humans; destroying their habitat due to logging and clear cutting.

 4.)
 These cool critters are nocturnal (active at night), like most frogs.